chdhatri/CarND-Traffic-Sign-Classifier/README.md

 * OPIMIZER: AdamOptimizer (learning rate = 0.001)

 Final model results were:
-* validation set accuracy of **97.1%**
+* validation set accuracy of **95.9%**
-* test set accuracy of **95.4%**
+* test set accuracy of **94.6%**

 ##### 5. Approach
-Model training was baed on LeNet-5 shown in the udacity classroom.
+Model training was based on LeNet-5 shown in the udacity classroom.
-I modified it to work with the input shape of 32x32x3.
-It was a good starting point and I get a validation accuracy of about 90%, but the test accuracy was much lower (about 81%).
+I modified the train and validation images to work with the input shape of 32x32x1 by converting them to grey scale.
-So I modified the network and added more convolutional layer, did some preprocessing and looked which changes give better results.
-You can see my final model architecture above.
-I experiment with dropout as well, but I couldn't see any improvements.
 Training for more than 35 epochs do not increase the validation accuracy.
 I trained the network for 50 and more epochs, but I get a slightly decreasing accuracy.
 So I decided to stop training after 35 epochs.